 You need written proof of extenuating circumstances to take advantage of them.

 Conforming loan after a short sale

 Waiting periods for a Fannie Mae or Freddie Mac mortgage vary depending on circumstances.

 Homebuyers with a 20 percent down payment may qualify in as few as two years following a short sale.

 Buyers with ten percent down face a four-year wait.

 Homebuyers looking to put less than ten percent down will need to wait seven years from the date of their short sale.

 There are exceptions to the normal waiting periods for a conventional loan.
-To qualify for these exceptions, you need a minimum down payment of 10 percent, and written proof that the short sale was the result of extenuating circumstances.Verify your home buying eligibility (Oct 15th, 2018)
+To qualify for these exceptions, you need a minimum down payment of 10 percent, and written proof that the short sale was the result of extenuating circumstances.Verify your eligibility for a new mortgage.
+(Jan 18th, 2019)

 What to do after a short sale